Power Query is an incredible data transformation tool for Microsoft Excel and Power BI

 This animation shows how Power Query works; it transforms any messy or unstructured data into properly structured and tabular data

 Power Query is available as Excel Addin for following versions of Excel:

 - Excel 2010 Professional Plus with Software Assurance – 32bit version only with SP1 Installed.
 Sadly Power Query addin does not work with Excel 2010 64bit (office 2010 64bit)

 - Link to download Addin for Excel 2010 is here: Download

 - Excel 2013 (supports all version of Office 2013, 32bit and 64bit)

-- While for Excel 2016 and beyond (including subscription version of office which is Office 365), it is inbuilt feature under DATA tab.
+- While for Excel 2016 and beyond (including subscription version of office which is Office 365), it is an inbuilt feature under the DATA tab.

 - Power Query is not compatible with any Mac versions of Excel yet.